Chapter 5: Handling Problems

 - Bob and Carol are helping

-- Rest of team: don't deploy anything today
+- Rest of team: do not deploy anything today

 Everyone else, back to work."